Our bodies are always working to regulate their acid-base balance. Is an alkaline diet an essential part of that process?

 The acid-base balance is not just influenced by diet – age, stress, alcohol, caffeine, nicotine and too little exercise can also upset the balance.

 Experts are divided over whether an alkaline diet is really essential to maintaining a healthy acid-base balance.
 They do agree that healthy eating is important: lots of fresh fruit and vegetables, not too much meat.
-Anyone who eats a balanced and varied diet has no need to worry about hyperacidity.
 The Swiss food pyramid is a good point of reference.